seanxzhan/shapeGen/README.md

 If we want a (16, 16, 16) array, we can construct a 16 by 16 by 16 coordinate system.
 The 3D can be initialized as ```coors = numpy.zeros((16, 16, 16))```.
 There are 16x16x16 = 4096 cubes of size 1 by 1 by 1.
 If the center of a cube (say a cube at (1, 2, 3)) lies inside of our shape, the coordinate ```coors[1][2][3]``` will be set to ```1```.

+Ahah the above is actually very similar to the marching cubes algorithm but reversed and crude lol.

 ---

 ### Files